 Integrating with Braze is a worth-while process.
 But you’re smart. you’re here.
 Clearly you already know that!

-But what you probably don’t know was that you and your engineers/developers are about to go on a journey together that requires technical expertise, strategic planning, and consistent communication that will help you coordinate between the two!
+But what you probably don’t know was that you and your engineers or developers are about to go on a journey together that requires technical expertise, strategic planning, and consistent communication that will help you coordinate between the two!

-Please note that this doesn’t count for email.
-Check that out in the Email Set Up Guide.
+Note that the contents of this article don’t apply for email.
+Check that out in the Email Setup Guide.

 You may find yourself thinking “My engineers are magical!
 They can do anything, so I usually just leave them to it!”
 And they probably are and probably can!
 But there’s no reason why you shouldn’t know what they’re doing behind the scenes.
 In fact, it would help the entire process if you knew when to jump in with information and what to look for when they say “Can you send me the API Key and API Endpoint?”.

 “So what are they doing when they integrate Braze with my app or site?”